nelson10/Point-cloud-ground-filtering/README.md

  ##  Installation

 To run the code, use the function MainNormal.m that computes principal component analysis for each point and its corresponding K-nearest neighbors, then a Naive Bayes classifier improves the ground filtering.
 In the last stage, the points are adjusted to a plane, discarding the farthest points.
-The second algorithm runs with the function MainVoxel.m
+The second algorithm runs with the function MainVoxel.m that.
+The algorithm joints the points into voxels to reduce the computation time of the nearest neighbor.
+The algorithm discards the distant voxels with height thresholding, and then the remaining points are adjusted to a plane.

  ##  Configuration